iexcloud/docs/source/managing-your-data/creating-a-dataset-with-the-api.md

         )>aapl
     ```

-1. Ingest the data to your dataset using a `POST /data/:workspace/:id` requestas described in [Ingest data](https://iexcloud.io/docs/apperate-apis/datasets/ingest-data).
+1. Ingest the data to your dataset using a `POST /data/:workspace/:id` request as described in [Ingest data](https://iexcloud.io/docs/apperate-apis/datasets/ingest-data).
 For example, use this command, replacing the `WORKSPACE`, `YOUR_DATASET`, and `SECRET_TOKEN` values with your own:

     ```bash
     curl -H "Content-Type: application/json" \